Preparing Your Tax Return to Avoid Getting a Letter From the IRS

-The Internal Revenue Service doesn't leave much to chance.
-It has a computer program for a watchdog that's known as the Discriminant Inventory Function System or DIF for short.
+The Internal Revenue Service (IRS) does not leave much to chance.
+It has a computer program called the Discriminant Inventory Function System or DIF for short, which acts as a watchdog where fraudulent tax returns are concerned.
 DIF scans tax returns and flags them for further scrutiny by an agent based on how the IRS thinks your tax return should look.
 The computer will automatically send you a letter asking for more information if this occurs.

-First, it helps to understand what sort of thing catches the attention of DIF.
-Some are pretty obvious.
-Did you report the income from all your W-2s and 1099s?
-The IRS receives copies of these from the parties that issue them to you so the computer knows how many are attributable to your Social Security number.
+What catches the attention of the DIF screening process?
+Some items are flagged for obvious reasons.
+A failure to report the income from all W-2s and 1099s, for example.
+The IRS receives copies of these from the issuers so the computer system knows how many are attributable to each Social Security number.

-The computer scans Social Security numbers as well.
-If a number appears on two separate returns—which would happen if both you and another taxpayer claimed the same person as your dependent—DIF will throw up a flag.
+The DIF software also scans Social Security numbers.
+If a number appears on two separate returns—which would happen if two taxpayers claimed the same person as a dependent—DIF will throw up a flag.
 The second parent to claim the child would typically be the one to receive the computer-generated letter because this is the return that triggered the computer.

-But the IRS program goes still further.
-It also scans information on returns looking for what the IRS feels are the most common abuses of the law.
+But the IRS program delves deeper.
+It also scans information on returns looking for what the IRS considers the most common abuses of the law.
 If one or more of your deductions differs from that claimed by most other people in your same economic circumstances, DIF will flag your return.
-You'll receive a letter and your return will be put into a pile for an agent to look at.
+You will receive a letter and your return will be examined by an agent.
 This could happen if you claim $40,000 in charitable donations when you only earn $45,000, Most taxpayers do not give away almost 90 percent of their earnings.

 The IRS Computer Runs on Auto-Pilot

 All this results in the sending of literally millions of notices—yes, millions.
 The notices and letters are sent automatically initiated by the computer program and many lack IRS contact information.
 They simply notify taxpayers that their refunds have been frozen, that deductions have been disallowed, or that they request additional information to verify the return.